NoBrainerORM/nobrainer.io/docs/eager_loading.md

 NoBrainer prefers such queries because RethinkDB outer joins cannot be used with an index, and also joins often retrieve too much data when instances are shared across associations.

+## Using eager_load on an array

+NoBrainer allows to eager loading associations on a given array of model instances with `NoBrainer.eager_load()`.
+The first argument is the array of model instances, and the second argument is the same as the criteria argument.
+For example:

+{% highlight ruby %}
+posts = Post.where(...).to_a
+NoBrainer.eager_load(posts, :comments)
+{% endhighlight %}